nathadriele/biophenotype-rag/README.md

 ### Step 4: Running the Application Locally
 To run the application locally, you may need to adjust the configurations in the .env file to match your environment.
 This also applies to the Grafana setup parameters shown below.

- -In the Anaconda Prompt, ensure you are in the lang-bio-groq folder and run the following command:
+- In the **Anaconda Prompt**, ensure you are in the `lang-bio-groq` folder and run the following command:

 ```py
 streamlit run main.py